frankie-yanfeng/frankie-yanfeng.github.io/_posts/2019-02-13-Image Analytics Solution for Workplace Safety & Health Audit-2019.md

   search over grid search.
 If training is very long, we may prefer a Bayesian optimization approach (e.g., using Gaussian process priors, as described by Jasper Snoek, Hugo Larochelle, and Ryan Adams).
 2. Try Ensemble methods.
-Combining your best models will often perform better than running them individually.
+Combining our best models will often perform better than running them individually.
-3. Once we are confident about your final model, measure its performance on the test set to estimate the generalization error.
+3. Once we are confident about our final model, measure its performance on the test set to estimate the generalization error.

 ## Present Our Solution